Italy

 Activity Note

-Hotel check-in from 2:00 p.m.
+Hotel check-in available from 2:00 p.m.
 Transfer from Florence Airport to hotel is 4 miles (20-minute ride).
 Walking less than 1 mile; urban terrain and cobblestones.

 Afternoon: